 I sometimes wonder why I have these episodes at night when I am least able to meet them on my own.
 But then, I realize, that is probably exactly why.
 Because I am never really able to meet evil on my own.
-It is at night, when I am most likely to admit my vulnerability, that I am most likely to resort to fervent prayer – not some other well-intended action which may not do any real good at all.
+It is at night, when I am most likely to admit my vulnerability, that I am most likely to resort to fervent prayer.
 The Catechism of the Catholic Church states: “The entire revelation of God’s goodness in Christ is a response to the existence of evil.” (p.878) And further: “The prayer of intercession leads us to pray as Christ, our unique Intercessor, prayed.” (p.884) So, when I wake in terror, admit the existence of evil in its fullness and realize my inability to meet it, yet still dare to care, I turn to God and I pray for my brothers and sisters who most need help; it is then that I become most Christ-like.

-When I leap into Christ’s arms in prayer, take firm hold of the communion of saints and pray sincerely, I find I have not only deepened my relationship with the spiritual mega-heroes of my faith, but I might have really helped the world grow in holiness…just a bit.
+When I leap into Christ’s arms in prayer, take firm hold of the communion of saints and pray sincerely, I find I have not only deepened my relationship with the spiritual mega-heroes of my faith, but I might have really helped the world—just a bit.
 A nudge toward an eternal good is well worth a night’s sleep.